Bulgaria Process Service

 Declaration on Article 5, paragraph 3

-The Republic of Bulgaria requires the document which is to be served to be written in or accompanied by a translation into the Bulgarian language.
+The Republic of Bulgaria requires the document to be served to be written in or accompanied by a translation into the Bulgarian language.

 Declaration on Article 8, paragraph 2

-The Republic of Bulgaria declares that within Bulgarian territory, foreign diplomatic and consular agents may effect service of judicial and extrajudicial documents only upon nationals of the State they represent.
+The Republic of Bulgaria declares that foreign diplomatic and consular agents may only serve judicial and extrajudicial documents within Bulgarian territory upon nationals of the State they represent.

 Declaration on Article 10

-The Republic of Bulgaria objects to the use of the channels of transmission for service mentioned in Article 10 of the Convention.
+The Republic of Bulgaria objects to using the transmission channels for service mentioned in Article 10 of the Convention.

 Declaration on Article 15, paragraph 2